Family members are mourning the death of a 5-year-old boy who lost his battle with pediatric cancer.

 Garrett detailed all the things he loved and all that he didn't.
 He hated pants and needles and the illness.

 Garrett made also some final requests: "No funeral, because those are sad."

 Instead he wants a party with five bounce houses, one for each year he lived, a visit from Batman and his favorite treat, snow cones.

 The most unique request was a symbolic burial ceremony.

 "I want to be burned (like when Thor's Mommy died) and made into a tree so I can live in it when I'm a gorilla," Garrett told his parents.

 "We've cried oceans of tears in the last nine months and I think this is one of the things that we can do to make his day," Emilie said.

-Garrett's celebration of life will take place this Saturday.
+Garrett's celebration of life took place Saturday.